 - Is your site critical to the success and growth of your business – how will downtime impact your revenue?
 Is uptime a critical factor?

-Take the time to answer these questions while making note of your technical and growth requirements for the future.
-That makes it far easier to determine the features you need and the ideals hosting plans for your site.
+Take the time to answer these questions while noting your future technical and growth requirements.
+That makes it far easier to determine the features you need and the ideal hosting plans for your site.

 Hosting Plans to Choose From

-For example, some of the world’s largest web hosting companies provide complex dedicated and private hosting plans geared toward massive enterprises with expansive website needs.
+For example, some of the world’s largest web hosts provide complex dedicated servers and private hosting plans geared toward massive enterprises with expansive website needs.

 The Benefits of Shared Hosting